ariadnecs/ariadnecs/README.md

 - 💻 Currently qualifying to be a data scientist
 - 👩‍💻 Studying programming, statistics, data visualization, and bioinformatics
-- 🙋‍♀️ I like to work in group, search for solutions and resolve problems
+- 🙋‍♀️ I like to work in group and challenges

 ### Connect with me: